Skip to content

 If You’re Discovered

-At first discovery feels catastrophic.
-Later, the vast majority of creators who’ve been through it report that the consequences were significantly less severe than their fear predicted:
+The vast majority of creators who’ve been through this report that the consequences were significantly less severe than they feared:

 • Stay calm.
-Your initial reaction sets the tone for everyone else’s reaction.
+Your initial reaction sets the tone for everyone else’s.

 • Assess the situation.
 Who discovered it?
 What do they know?
 What’s their likely response?